martindbp/lazybug/README.md

 This project consists of a number of different high-level parts:

-1. Algorithms to extract Chinese captions from video, and process them in various ways, like performing sentence segmentation and word disambiguation
+1. Algorithms to extract Chinese captions from video, and process them in various ways, like performing sentence segmentation and word disambiguation.
+These algorithms are mostly implemented in Python.
-2. A web app to watch videos, interact with and learn vocabulary, discuss and ask questions about content
+2. A web app to watch videos, interact with and learn vocabulary, discuss and ask questions about content.
+The frontend is written in JS and Vue, the backend in Python
 3. A browser extension for viewing videos that cannot be embedded into the web app

 # Code and development details